Sampling random graphs with specified degree sequences: Results

+If there are $D$ networks in a given graph space, we reject the null hypothesis of no early convergence detection by our method in the given graph space if more than $u$ of the $D$ KS tests are statistically significant.
+The family-wise Type-I error rate for $D$ KS tests is given by where $F_{D, \alpha}$ is the cumulative distribution function of the binomial distribution \hbox{Bi$(D, \alpha)$}.
+Since $D =$ 103, 154, 110, and 142, for the simple, loopy, loopy multigraph and multigraph spaces, respectively, we choose $u = 8, 12, 9, 11$ such that the family-wise Type-I error for $D$ KS tests is about 5\%; this choice yields rates of 7.3\%, 4.6\%, 4.9\%, and 5.3\%, respectively.

+Fig.~\ref{DFGLS_only_RejectionRate} shows the proportion of networks in each graph space for which the null-hypothesis of the KS test is rejected, as well as the critical threshold computed as $(u+1)/D$ for each graph space.
+Any rejection rate below the critical threshold indicates that our method did not detect convergence too early.
+Because we obtain rejection rates below the critical threshold in each of the eight graph spaces (Fig.~\ref{DFGLS_only_RejectionRate}), we conclude that our convergence detection method accurately detects when the MCMC has reached its stationary distribution in each of the eight graph spaces.

-\subsection{Comparing convergence tests}
+\subsubsection{\bf Comparing convergence tests}

-Detecting convergence in a Markov chain Monte Carlo algorithm is a common and non-trivial problem, especially for scalar time series.
+Detecting convergence in a Markov chain Monte Carlo algorithm is a common and non-trivial statistical problem, especially for scalar time series.
+Many techniques exist.
 Although the underlying states in the double-edge swap Markov chain are networks, our approach for detecting convergence converts this graph sequence into a sequence of scalar values.
-Hence, it is reasonable to wonder how existing scalar-valued techniques perform in this setting.

-To explore this question, we compare the method described above with three commonly used scalar time series convergence tests: (i) the Geweke diagnostic~\cite{geweke1991evaluating}, (ii) the Gelman-Rubin diagnostic~\cite{gelman2013bayesian} and (iii) the Raftery-Lewis diagnostic~\cite{raftery1995number}.
-(Each of these methods is available via libraries in Python~\cite{pythonpackage} and R~\cite{rpackage}).
+Here, we compare the method described above with three commonly used scalar time series convergence tests: (i) the Geweke diagnostic~\cite{geweke1991evaluating}, (ii) the Gelman-Rubin diagnostic~\cite{gelman1992inference} and (iii) the Raftery-Lewis diagnostic~\cite{raftery1995number} (each of these methods is available via libraries in Python~\cite{pythonpackage} and R~\cite{rpackage}).